-- 1. Gas Tank: At our facility, we typically use a large upright cylinder with a CGA580/590 connection.
-However, for field testing a 103L lab bottle can be utilized just as effectively. - 2.
+- 1. Gas Tank: At our facility, we typically use a 103 L lab bottle with an on-demand regulator. - 2.
 Regulator: A regulator compatible with your chosen gas tank is necessary.
-In the case of a 103L lab bottle, we recommend a C10 regulator. - 3.
+In the case of a 103L lab bottle, we recommend a C10, on-demand regulator. - 3.
 Tubing: Appropriate tubing to connect the regulator to the sensor is also required.

-Remember to set your regulator to ensure a gas flow rate of 500ccs/min or 0.5LPM.
-This guarantees a consistent and controlled supply of gas during the verification process.
+Remember to use an on-demand regulator.
+This guarantees a consistent and controlled supply of gas during the verification process while verifying the sample draw functionality of the unit.